Learn more about solar energy

 The sun generates or radiates large amounts of energy every second of time.
 More energy is generated by the sun than what the world consumes in a year.
-Solar energy is what make life on earth possible for humans, animals and plants.
-Solar energy is a free renewable energy with the sun as it’s source.
+Solar energy is what makes life on earth possible for humans, animals, and plants.
+Solar energy is free renewable energy with the sun as its source.

 How does the sun generate solar energy?

 At its core, the sun receives its energy from within itself.
 Hydrogen and helium atoms in a plasma form, is what the sun consist of.
 Generating energy, the sun uses a process called nuclear fusion.
 The process of nuclear fusion takes place where high temperatures and pressure from the sun’s core allow for nuclei to separate from their electrons.
 A helium atom is formed due to hydrogen nuclei which fuse together.
 Therefore, radiant energy gets released from this process.

 How much solar energy is provided to the earth?